-- The primary point of contact for the team and application; - For each team member, your full legal name, email address, phone number, mailing address, title/position, and the state you work in; - Your Sponsoring Organization's name, website, and mailing address; - The full legal name, email address, title/position and
+- 1. The primary point of contact for the team and application - 2.
+For each team member, your full legal name, email address, phone number, mailing address, title/position, and the state you work in - 3.
+Your Sponsoring Organization's name, website, and mailing address - 4.
+The full legal name, email address, title/position and phone number of an authorized signatory at your Sponsoring Organization - 5.
+In the case that your Sponsoring Organization has a fiscal sponsor, this information will also be collected on behalf of the fiscal sponsor - 6.
+Can you confirm that you will be able to attend all or at least 90% of Institute trainings?

-Demographics
+Demographics:

-Each team member will be asked the answer to the following demographic questions:
+Each individual team member will be asked the answer to the following demographic questions:

 - The Institute is for individuals who are from Black communities.
-What is your racial identity? - What is your gender identity(s)? - What are your gender pronouns? - Do you identify as a member of the transgender community?
+What is your racial identity? - 2.
+What is your gender identity(s)? - 3.
+What are your gender pronouns? - 4.
+Do you identify as a member of the transgender community? - 5.
+What is your sexual orientation(s)? - 6.
+What is your age? - 7.
+What is your experience with the criminal justice system? - 8.
+What kinds of learning accommodations or technical support will you need to be successful in the Institute?